Deviated Septum Surgery in Central Illinois

 Avoid taking any pain medication such as aspirin or Motrin, which are NSAIDs.
 Also, avoid drinking alcohol as these will increase bleeding which can cause complications with healing.

-Schedule a Consultation for Deviated Septum Surgery in Peoria
+Schedule a Deviated Septum Surgery Consultation

 If you are experiencing symptoms of a deviated septum and are considering surgery, contact Peoria Ear, Nose & Throat Group to schedule a consultation with one of our sinus surgeons to discuss your condition.
 To schedule your deviated septum consultation and surgery, please call (309) 589-5900 and schedule your visit at our ENT clinic in Peoria, IL today.